alexcmar/ExpenseTracker/README.md

 ~~~
 Description:

-    This program allows for an accurate recording of all credit and debit transactions for multiple accounts, provinding multiple
+    This program allows for an accurate recording of all credit and debit transactions for multiple accounts, providing multiple
-    summurizing key insights of a person's financial situation, simply by using the transaction csv files provided by one of the
+    summarizing key insights of a person's financial situation, simply by using the transaction csv files provided by one of the
     supported banks.
 Currently this program supports the following banks: Caixa Geral de Depósitos (CGD), and Wise.
 This program
     uses EUR as a baseline.